alidaeinaby/alidaeinaby.github.io/_pages/about.md

 ======
 - Inspect or Guess: Mechanism Design with Unobservable Inspection
   - with Saeed Alaei and Azarakhsh Malekian

 - Robust One-Shot Price Experiment
   - with Setareh Farajollahzadeh and Ming Hu

+- Rarity vs. Commonality: Optimal NFT Art Collection Design
+  - with Ming Hu and Zhoupeng (Jack) Zhang